Big Money, Your Choice

 I grabbed the remote and swiftly turned on my office TV.
 Every time news was reported on Katrina, it was never anything good.
 And sure enough, the headlines read, ‘KATRINA SHAMEKH AUTHORIZES MASS EXTERMINATION OF FOREIGN PRISONERS’.
 I despised that woman.
 She was a plague to her entire country.

 “Okay, so.
 I know what you just saw.
 I saw it too.
 And however horrible she may be, she’s just our motivation.
 It’s people like her that drive us to continue doing good in this world.
 People like her are why we work.
-So let’s get back to work, and do what we do best so that we can stop people like her from ruining the entire planet.”
+So, let’s get back to work, and do what we do best so that we can stop people like her from ruining the entire planet.”
 After such a shocking news report, I still didn’t feel like I had convinced myself that it would be alright.
-Power was in some dangerous hands right now.
+Power was held in dangerous hands right now.
 The best I could do now was simply get back to work, and focus on my schedule.
 There was no changing Katrina.

 As I left my office to head to my meeting with the Committee on Environmental Affairs, I made a quick pit stop at a bathroom on the way.
 I had to make sure that in this hectic world, I could calm down for a few minutes, and be convinced that I was making the right decisions.